Empty Nest When Your Kids Leave Home

 - Volunteer!
 The best way to wean yourself from your own misery is to help someone else.
 It works – really.

-If you have a spouse, it can be a difficult time of adjustment for baby boomer women.
+If you have a spouse or significant other, it can be a difficult time of adjustment in your relationship.
 Suddenly you have only each other to talk to, to spar with, to bounce your thoughts and emotions off of.
+Having the kids around may sometimes have played as a buffer, either forcing you to compromise with your spouse, or pushing you to suppress some strong opinions or emotions that you otherwise might not have.
 With the kids leaving home, sometimes it’s easy to lash out at the person closest to you when you’re feeling lonely or fearful.
 In many very normal families, parents haven’t had a meaningful conversation with each other that didn’t involve the kids in years.
 Even if it was career related, or involved household issues or moving, the family is always the main focus in the back of your mind.
-Having the kids around may sometimes have played as a buffer, either forcing you to compromise with your spouse, or pushing you to suppress some strong opinions or emotions that you otherwise might not have.
 Life after menopause is definitely an interesting and exciting time.

-No matter what, baby boomers, the most important thing to remember is that empty nest is temporary!
+No matter what, baby boomers, the most important thing to remember is that empty nest syndrome is temporary!
 How many times have you heard other people roll their eyes and say, “Oh, don’t worry, they come back!”
 Whether they do or not, it’s a journey, and you will adjust and you will go on with your life.
-Remember – ‘fifty is the new forty’ – enjoy it!